binghuang2018/aqml-data/qm9_11k/README.md

-The overall 11k QM9 molecules with N_I=9 (i.e., 9 heavy atoms) are divided
-into 11 parts.
+The overall 11k molecules with 9 heavy atoms randomly drawn from QM9  are divided into 11 parts.
 Each part contains 1k molecules and corresponds to triple files of the following patter: